ON THIS PAGE

 When you have many similar statements in a device configuration, you can add one statement and then make copies of that statement.
 Copying a statement duplicates that statement and the entire hierarchy of statements configured under that statement.
 Copying statements is useful when you are configuring many physical or logical interfaces of the same type.

-Immediately after you have copied a portion of the configuration, the configuration might not be valid.
-You must check the validity of the new configuration, and if necessary, modify either the copied portion or the original portion for the configuration to be valid.
+- Immediately after you have copied a portion of the configuration, check the validity of the new configuration.

 This example shows how you can create one virtual connection (VC) on an interface by copying an existing VC.